cooltropicals-cmd/mayanut.github.io/CODE_OF_CONDUCT.md

 - Sustainable agroforestry
 - A global educational movement

 We appreciate your dedication to keeping this project respectful and thriving.
+This document is The MayaNut Company Code of Conduct **v4.8**.